The Goats

 Twins, Minnie and Pearl two of our best show does did well at 2011 NAILE.
 Their dam was Charisma, a great doe we got from Gary and Sandy Duncan (Able Acres).

-Downen 163, Sport was an outstanding buck.
+163, Sport was a 7yr old frozen embryo we bought from Ewing Downen.
 He was grand overall several times, including NAILE.

-We strive to raise goats that are productive, consistent, competitive, and pretty with good Boer breed character, and meet the Boer goat breed standards.
+Whether it's Boer or Spanish, we strive to produce goats that are balanced, consistent, healthy and productive, that exhibit good breed character and phenotype.
 With the exception of really old does and first timers, our does must kid on their own and raise their kids without a lot of assistance.
 Every once in a while there may be a problem, but in our opinion having to spend time assisting births is a sign of selection problems.
-We've found our Boers to be wonderful animals who have individual personalities and who can be very bossy with other goats, and us.
+Spanish does are beyond a doubt excellent mothers, but we've found that with our selection process, our Boers are good mothers also.

-We sell breeding stock, show stock, show wethers and commercial stock.
+We sell breeding stock, commercial stock and recips.
 Everything we sell is breed standard correct, and we don't keep any does that are not willing and able to kid and raise kids on their own.
-We will assist first timer moms and also our elderly does.
+We no longer sell Boer show stock or wethers.

-We sell the Boers on a couple of sales each year and also generally have a few available for private sales.
-For the Boer wether sales we open the barns in April and allow viewing by appointment.
-We sell our Spanish stock direct off the farm as well as at the Spanish Goat Gathering, each September in Tennessee.
+We sell our Spanish stock direct off the farm as well as at the American Spanish Goat Association sale in the fall and the Spanish Goat Gathering, each September.
+We sell recips directly off the farm.
 If you want to talk to us or perhaps visit the farm, please feel free to give us a jingle.